- Complete evaluation of Intune vs. Workspace ONE, Jamf, Google Endpoint Management, ManageEngine and JumpCloud with a focus on Linux.

 Practical tips: security, adoption and scalability

-Beyond the tool itself, it's advisable to apply good security practices: MFA Everywhere you look, disk encryption (FileVault/BitLocker), web filtering, user training, and a disciplined patching program are implemented.
-These measures enhance the security posture regardless of the MDM system chosen.
+Beyond the tool itself, it's essential to implement good security practices: MFA everywhere, disk encryption (FileVault/BitLocker), web filtering, user training, and a disciplined patching schedule.
+These measures improve security posture regardless of the MDM system chosen.

 If the organization doesn't have a very large team, starting with basic policies and gradually increasing complexity helps avoid unexpected operational bottlenecks.
-Prioritize the initial and continuous and internal communication to mitigate resistance to change when adopting a new solution.
+Prioritize training and internal communication to mitigate resistance to change when adopting a new solution.

-Finally, remember that the true value of any MDM system is multiplied by visibility: clear reporting of compliance, patch status, and applications facilitates audits, reduces incidents, and enables measure impact of each configuration.
+Finally, remember that the real value of any MDM is multiplied by visibility: clear reporting of compliance, patch status and applications facilitates audits, reduces incidents and allows you to measure the impact of each configuration.

 Passionate writer about the world of bytes and technology in general.
 I love sharing my knowledge through writing, and that's what I'll do on this blog, show you all the most interesting things about gadgets, software, hardware, tech trends, and more.
 My goal is to help you navigate the digital world in a simple and entertaining way.